Car model: Country-specific model names

 The same car model may be sold by the automaker in different countries under different model names.
 Examples include Mitsubishi Pajero / Montero, Mazda MX-5 / Miata, Volkswagen Golf / Rabbit and Ford Everest / Endeavour.

 Model years

 The model year (MY) is a manner of indicating the version of a car that has been produced and changed over multiple years.

 Trim level

 Beyond the standard equipment that is fitted to all vehicles for a model, additional features (such as the upholstery, interior equipment, safety features and exterior aerodynamic/styling upgrades) are often determined by the trim level of the vehicle.

 Many manufacturers also allow additional equipment to be added to a vehicle by purchasing individual options (such as alloy wheels) or 'packages' of bundled options (such as a "safety package" consisting of lane departure warning system, collision avoidance system and additional airbags).

+Model code

+Model codes (also known as chassis codes, codename, designation, or descriptor, among others) are designated to a vehicle to provide identification.
+It provides information on its type, and to an extent its engine, transmission and body style.
+Some manufacturers include model codes on the vehicle identification plate alongside the vehicle identification number.
+Some manufacturers adopted development codes as model codes.
+Model codes can be used to find the correct parts for the vehicle.